knowler/host-layerable-shadow-roots/polyfill.md

 styles anyway.

-A pre-runtime helper would not be able to account for all the styles on a part as there are different sources (e.g. style tags or constructed stylesheets).
+A pre-runtime helper would not be able to account for all the styles on a page as there are different sources (e.g. style tags or constructed stylesheets).

 One idea to help with the complications created by CSS Nesting is to